eclipse-edc/IdentityHub/docs/developer/architecture/identity-api.security.md

 ```

 Note that if the `ServicePrincipal` cannot be determined, the request **must** be rejected with a HTTP 401 or HTTP 404
-error code _before_ it reaches the controller.
+error code _before_ it reaches the controller. `@Context` is a standard JAX-RS annotation.

 ### 2.2 Authorization of requests